Epidemiology and pathogenesis of candidemia in adults

 Clinical issues related to the epidemiology and pathogenesis of candidemia will be reviewed here.
 The clinical manifestations, diagnosis, and treatment of candidemia as well as an overview of Candida infections are presented separately.
 (See "Clinical manifestations and diagnosis of candidemia and invasive candidiasis in adults" and "Treatment of candidemia and invasive candidiasis in adults" and "Overview of Candida infections".)

 Candidiasis is an increasingly important nosocomial infection in both adults and children, especially those who are cared for in intensive care units (ICUs) [2-11].
-(See "Epidemiology, pathogenesis, and microbiology of intravascular catheter infections" and "Epidemiology of surgical site infection in adults".)
+(See "Epidemiology, pathogenesis, and microbiology of intravascular catheter infections".)

 Although the infecting strain is most often part of the host's endogenous flora, nosocomial acquisition of Candida species has been described .
 The organism has spread via contaminated solutions in some cases , whereas the hands of healthcare workers were the probable source in others.